 Childcare services taking part in the ECCE scheme must provide an appropriate pre-school educational programme which adheres to the principles of Síolta and Aistear, the national frameworks for early years care and education.
-To download a copy of the compliance guide click here: Compliance Guide for Service Providers for ECCE 2020-2021 (1)
+To download a copy of the compliance guide and checklist please click below:

 An ELC Service provider must have a minimum enrolment number of eight ECCE-eligible children per session.